StarRocks/starrocks/docs/loading/Etl_in_loading.md

     > **NOTICE**
     >
-    > Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
+    > Since v2.5.7, StarRocks can automatically set the number of buckets (BUCKETS) when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
 For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).

    b.
 Create a table named `table2`, which consists of four columns: `date`, `year`, `month`, and `day`.